ktahop/typing-speed-test/README.md

 # Typing Speed Test
 > A simple React typing game project that will test your typing skill measuring accuracy (ACC) and words per minute (WPM).
+Written in Javascript.
 > Live demo [_here_](http://typingspeed-test.com/)

 ## Technologies Used